CyberFlameGO/svnpython/Doc/library/email.header.rst

    Optional *continuation_ws* must be :rfc:`2822`\ -compliant folding whitespace, and is usually either a space or a hard tab character.
-This character will be prepended to continuation lines.  *continuation_ws* defaults to a single space character (" ").
+This character will be prepended to continuation lines.

 Optional *errors* is passed straight through to the :meth:`append` method.

-   .. method:: append(s[, charset[, errors]])
+.. method:: Header.append(s[, charset[, errors]])

    Append the string *s* to the MIME header.

-      Optional *charset*, if given, should be a :class:`~email.charset.Charset` instance (see :mod:`email.charset`) or the name of a character set, which will be converted to a :class:`~email.charset.Charset` instance.
+   Optional *charset*, if given, should be a :class:`Charset` instance (see :mod:`email.charset`) or the name of a character set, which will be converted to a :class:`Charset` instance.
 A value of ``None`` (the default) means that the *charset* given in the constructor is used.

    *s* may be a byte string or a Unicode string.
-If it is a byte string (i.e.  ``isinstance(s, str)`` is true), then *charset* is the encoding of that byte string, and a :exc:`UnicodeError` will be raised if the string cannot be decoded with that character set.
+If it is a byte string (i.e.
+   ``isinstance(s, str)`` is true), then *charset* is the encoding of that byte string, and a :exc:`UnicodeError` will be raised if the string cannot be decoded with that character set.

    If *s* is a Unicode string, then *charset* is a hint specifying the character set of the characters in the string.
-In this case, when producing an :rfc:`2822`\ -compliant header using :rfc:`2047` rules, the Unicode string will be encoded using the following charsets in order:
-      ``us-ascii``, the *charset* hint, ``utf-8``.
+In this case, when producing an :rfc:`2822`\ -compliant header using :rfc:`2047` rules, the Unicode string will be encoded using the following charsets in order: ``us-ascii``, the *charset* hint, ``utf-8``.
 The first character set to not provoke a :exc:`UnicodeError` is used.

    Optional *errors* is passed through to any :func:`unicode` or :func:`ustr.encode` call, and defaults to "strict".

-   .. method:: encode([splitchars])
+.. method:: Header.encode([splitchars])

    Encode a message header into an RFC-compliant format, possibly wrapping long lines and encapsulating non-ASCII parts in base64 or quoted-printable encodings.
    Optional *splitchars* is a string containing characters to split long ASCII lines on, in rough support of :rfc:`2822`'s *highest level syntactic breaks*.
    This doesn't affect :rfc:`2047` encoded lines.

 The :class:`Header` class also provides a number of methods to support standard operators and built-in functions.

-   .. method:: __str__()
+.. method:: Header.__str__()

    A synonym for :meth:`Header.encode`.
 Useful for ``str(aHeader)``.

-   .. method:: __unicode__()
+.. method:: Header.__unicode__()

    A helper for the built-in :func:`unicode` function.
 Returns the header as a Unicode string.

-   .. method:: __eq__(other)
+.. method:: Header.__eq__(other)

    This method allows you to compare two :class:`Header` instances for equality.

-   .. method:: __ne__(other)
+.. method:: Header.__ne__(other)

    This method allows you to compare two :class:`Header` instances for inequality.

 The :mod:`email.header` module also provides the following convenient functions.